Understanding LLC: Benefits, Drawbacks, and Everything You Need to Know

 What is meant by LLC?

 An LLC, or Limited Liability Company, is a business structure that provides its owners, known as members, with limited personal liability for the company’s debts and obligations.
-It combines characteristics of both corporations and partnerships, offering operational flexibility and tax benefits.
+It combines the characteristics of both corporations and partnerships, offering operational flexibility and tax benefits.

 What is LLC canada?